Disease Guide ·Heartworm ·2026

 Treatment - $1,000-$3,000

-Melarsomine (immiticide) injections kill adult worms — given as a series of 3 injections over several weeks.
-Pre-treatment stabilization includes antibiotics (doxycycline) and steroids.
-Dogs must be on strict exercise restriction for 2-3 months during and after treatment.
+Melarsomine (immiticide) injections kill adult worms - given as 3 injections over weeks.
+Pre-treatment: doxycycline and steroids.
+Dogs require strict exercise restriction for 2-3 months.
 Severe cases may need hospitalization.
 Average $1,000-$3,000

 Total Cost - $1,200-$3,500